Becoming a Missionary

 Have you ever prayed about whether or not the Lord would want you to become a missionary?
 Why or why not?

-Are you pursuing becoming a missionary simply because someone you respect strongly encouraged you to become a missionary?
+Are you pursuing becoming a missionary simply because someone you respect strongly encouraged you to do so?

-Would you still pursue becoming a missionary if you knew that God definitely wanted you to become a missionary but those whom you respect did not want you to become a missionary?
+Would you still pursue becoming a missionary if you knew that God definitely wanted you to be one, but others you respect didn’t?

 Would you still want to be a missionary if God barely met your needs?
 Would it be worth it to you?